Ptolemy2002/Minecraft-Programming-Language/README.md

 			 - [ ] [default tags](#default-block-tags)
 		 - [ ] [items](#item-data)
 			 - [ ] [default tags](#default-item-tags)

+# How To Use
+Download both "main.py" and "tags.py" and put them in your chosen project root directory.
+Create a directory called "tags" (where your tags go) and create your files (files can be present in any subdirectory that does not have "." at the beginning of it).
+In your "main.mcscript" file (create one if you don't have it; must be in root directory), add the following line to specify your pack details:

+    pack-info: "[Pack name]" "[Pack ID (used for namespace)]" "[Pack description]" [Use snapshots (true or false)];

+Run the "main.py" file using python 3.8.2 (the version this was developed in), and your data pack will be created in ".generated/packs/{pack_name}".
+You can copy-paste the entire folder to your world's data pack directory and your data pack should load without problems (unless you have a syntax error in one of your literal commands).

+Currently, only tags will be generated based on input, while the functions will be populated by generic statements.

 # Define a Tag
 You may define a tag by creating a file with the "mctag" extension in the directory "./tags" relative to the main directory (the directory where you put "main.py" and "tags.py").
 All subdirectories of "./tags" will be checked for files, and the resulting data pack will preserve subdirectories (so if you put a file in the "internal" folder, the tag name will be "#internal/[tag_name]").